-Bringing a new life into the world has a big impact on a woman’s body, including back pain that often goes unaddressed.
+Bringing a new life into the world has a big impact on a woman’s body, including back pain during pregnancy that often goes unaddressed.
 While as many as 80% of pregnant women have back pain, only about 24% of women in the U.S. get care!
 In an effort to help, chiropractors within the SpineCare clinics at the Froedtert & the Medical College of Wisconsin health network use a multidisciplinary approach to help expectant moms manage their back pain and stay active during pregnancy.

 The price that Mother Nature exacts from women to generate a new life is significant.
 While research is ongoing, it is increasingly clear that pregnancy has a big influence on women’s bodies.
 Historically, pregnant women have just lived with back pain during pregnancy and a heightened overall risk for chronic back pain, hip and knee arthritis and pelvic floor dysfunction.
 As knowledge advances, mothers-to-be should know that getting timely help can make a big difference.